-The visitor experience at the Cliffs of Moher will be greatly improved, enhancing its premier market position while conserving its beautifully rugged and ecologically-rich habitats.
+The visitor experience at the Cliffs of Moher will be greatly improved, enhancing its premier market position while conserving and facilitating a recovery of its beautifully rugged and ecologically rich habitats.

-Visitors will have a 'wilder' back to nature encounter with the landscape, enhanced through new thrilling cliff views, layered interpretation and a high-quality arrival.
-Creating a larger Cliffs of Moher site is a key part of delivering this step change in the quality of experience for visitors, providing more space for them to enjoy and immerse themselves in the wild atmosphere of the cliffs.
+Visitors will have a 'wilder' back to nature encounter with the landscape, enhanced through new thrilling cliff views, layered interpretation and a high- quality arrival.
+Creating a larger Cliffs of Moher site is a key part in the recovery of the natural habitats and delivering this step change in the quality of experience for visitors, providing more space for them to enjoy and immerse themselves in the wild atmosphere of the cliffs.